CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Ethernet-Bridging-VLANs/Traditional-Bridge-Mode.md

 ## Configure a Traditional Mode Bridge

 The following examples show how to create a simple traditional mode bridge configuration on the switch.
-The examle uses some optional elements:
+The example uses some optional elements:

 - You can add an IP address to provide IP access to the bridge interface.
 - You can specify a range of interfaces.